 HuBMAP Funded Research

 There are currently 29 funded components that make up the HuBMAP Consortium.
-These research groups come from universities and institutions across America and the globe, and have formed meaningful partnerships with one another to begin building the human body atlas.
+These research groups come from universities and institutions across the United States and the globe, and have formed meaningful partnerships with one another to begin building the human body atlas.
 HuBMAP is divided into four categories based on the type of work being undertaken by each group.
 Read more about the categories below, and click through to learn about the fascinating work of our funded research components.

 HuBMAP Infrastructure, Visualization & Engagement